Help us help you

 We may also direct you to information from other organisations, such as the fact sheets on the Australian Copyright Council website.

 2. Telephone legal advice

 Arts Law lawyers can give free telephone legal advice where your enquiry does not involve the review of any document.

 3. Document review consultation

 Arts Law lawyers carry out a document review of any document, for example a contract or agreement that is related to your art practice.
-We will then provide you with legal advice in relation to that document.
-You can request a document review using our online legal query form.

 Where appropriate we can provide access to our mediation service.

 If a request is outside the scope of our services, we can refer you to Arts Law’s panel of lawyers or accountants.
 See our referral service for more details.
 We may also refer you to:

 - an appropriate arts industry body (such as NAVA), another advisory body (such as the Australian Copyright Council) or one of the collecting societies (such as APRA, AMCOS, CAL, Screenrights);